Benefits Of Dental Bonding

 The two primary alternatives to dental bonding are porcelain veneers and dental crowns.
 Veneers may be recommended if you need to treat multiple front teeth, or if you’re interested in a longer-lasting, more durable alternative to the bonding that can treat cosmetic dental issues.

 Veneers are made of porcelain, so they look and feel just like natural teeth, and they’re completely stain-resistant and very durable.
 The main difference between these treatments is that veneers require the removal of some of your natural tooth structure, while bonding does not.

 Dental crowns may also sometimes be recommended instead of dental bonding, particularly if you have a damaged tooth.
 Crowns are also made of porcelain, and they are built to cover up and completely replace your remaining tooth structure.
 That’s why they’re great for repairing severely-damaged teeth.

-If you’re not sure whether or not dental bonding is right for you, the best thing to do is contact Redmond Art of Dentistry for a consultation.
+If you’re not sure whether or not dental bonding in Redmond, WA is right for you, the best thing to do is contact our office for a consultation.
 Dr. Bickel will examine your mouth and discuss all of your options for restoring your smile.